j-sulliman/j-sulliman.github.io/docs/Observability/dotnet.md

 # 1.1 Introduction

-For this article I thought I'd document instrumenting a basic dotnet6 application with a sql backend, hosted as a docker container using the sample eShopOnWeb application, to hopefully help others who like me may be interested in learning the basics of dotnet6, docker and instrumenting with a AppDynamics APM agent.
+For this article I document instrumenting a basic dotnet6 application with a sql backend, hosted as a docker container using the sample [eShopOnWeb application](https://github.com/dotnet-architecture/eShopOnWeb).

 If this is your first foray into AppDynamics or, you just want to step through some structured self-paced labs, I recommend checking out the following [Appdynamics on DevNet](https://developer.cisco.com/site/appdynamics/)